BehaviorTree/BehaviorTree.CPP/docs/index.md

 both in their textual and graphical representation.

 - __They are more expressive__: Ready to use ControlNodes and DecoratorNodes make possible to express more complex control flows.
-The use can extend the "vocabulary" with his/her own custo nodes.
+The user can extend the "vocabulary" with his/her own custom nodes.